18F/identity-eks/README.md

 * get email (SES) working
 * get assets/external hostnames working (s3/cloudfront? short term might be to pass in lb name somehow and use that)
 * DONE: get ACM or LE issuing certs
-* figure out secrets strategy (use k8s secrets with kms backend?  vault?  s3 bucket?)
+* DONE: figure out secrets strategy:  Use k8s secrets store, as etcd is now encrypted in EKS (https://github.com/aws/containers-roadmap/issues/263)
+* Create system to prime secrets from s3 during bootstrap/update (right now, is sorta manual with script in idp repo)
 * get outbound filtering going (https://monzo.com/blog/controlling-outbound-traffic-from-kubernetes https://github.com/monzo/egress-operator)
 * DONE: get ALB ingress controller working instead of ELB?
 * DONE: (use istio) figure out how to get idp using SSL (use alb ingress controller with a cert and back end ssl annotation, make istio ingress, done)